bvenn/AlgaeWatch/README.md

 * [Fulma](https://fulma.github.io/Fulma/)

 The project runs on a web server locally, but hosting SAFE stack solutions on a private server via the run command proved difficult.
 While i was able to make the api work for server requests, i was not able to host the site itself.
-This seems to be an issue proxying request between local host and the actual server port
+This seems to be an issue proxying request between local host and the actual server port.
 As soon as I find a solution I am going to post its adress here.

-With this project I hope to contribute to increasing the popularity of F# in signal processing even further.
+With this project I hope to contribute to increasing the popularity of F# in signal processing and IoT even further.